onfido/onfido-sdk-ui/README.md

 After all resources are loaded, the session is initialized, and the authentication check begins.
 An oval frame of the camera will be present (if camera permissions are provided) and actionable elements will render, asking the user to place their face in the frame, followed up by a different set of instructions for them to follow to successfully authenticate the user.

 If the user is not a match, or conditions are not good enough to successfully authenticate, the user will be asked to retry authentication.
-If authentication is not possible, the page will rollback to the previous step.
+If authentication is not possible (i.e. user performing authentication is not a match, doesn't provide optimal light/environment conditions, or doesn't follow instructions on screen), the page will rollback to the previous step.
 Custom option is:

 - `retries` (number)

-This option allows the integrator to set the number of retries until authentication session is cancelled.
+This option allows the integrator to set the maximum number of retries until authentication session is cancelled. **Default maximum number of attempts is 3.**

 #### complete